rt-net/stack-chan/docs/assembly.md

 <img src="images/assembly/born_slide_shell.jpg" width="50%">

-When mounted and viewed from the reversed side, you should see as shown in the image below.
-The blue line outline the servo horn.
+When mounted and viewed from the reverse side, you should see as shown in the image below.
+The blue line outlines the servo horn.

 <img src="images/assembly/born_shell_assembled.jpg" width="50%">